Georgia Webfont · 72 samples

 Georgia is a serif font.
 It goes well with Proxima Nova, Helvetica Neue, Brandon Grotesque, Arial, Freight Sans, Lucida Grande, Open Sans, Lato, Benton Sans and Gotham.
 If you're thinking about using Georgia then try 24px for headers.
 Give 16px a shot for content.

-People commonly tag it as portfolio, classic, serif, design, agency, blog, magazine, sans serif, news and contrast.
-You can get it from Fonts.com, MyFonts and Webtype.
+People commonly tag it as portfolio, classic, serif, design, agency, blog, magazine, news, sans serif and contrast.
+You can get it from Adobe Fonts, Fonts.com, MyFonts and Webtype.

 Examples Georgia on its own